Kimchi Spaghetti with Tomato Recipe

 A friend of friend of friend of mine has a little farm up in the highland of Malaysia, grow tomatoes and other vegetables.
-So I got a boxful of vine ripe tomatoes because my heart was telling me that I should.
-(I tend to follow my instinct which is not necessarily the logical method of life processing skill)
+So I got a box because my heart was telling me that I should.
+I made kimchi tomato spaghetti with the tomatoes and it was so delicious.

 They are good, juicy and flavorful.
 I have been eating tomatoes for breakfasts, for lunches, for snacks, and used them in the recipes for dinners in the past few days.
 I fed to my husband and my kids, and even take some as a housewarming gift to a friend who invited me for lunch.

-So today, I would like to present a recipe that uses lots of tomatoes!
-(Hope you like tomatoes) I will call it “Kimchi Tomato Spaghetti”.
+So today, I would like to present the kimchi tomato spaghetti recipe that I enjoyed.
 Yes, it is a Korean-Italian fusion dish.
 If you like Korean fusion recipes, this recipe will make your happy.

 As much as the invention of tomato sauce has brought a great sensation in Italian cuisine, chili has changed the way that Korean make their kimchi.
 Interestingly, both tomatoes and chilies were from South America, the new world.